PoorOtterBob/poorotterbob.github.io/_pages/about.md

 My research interest includes Graph Neraul Network and Partial Differential Equations, especially in terms of the expressive power of Graph Representation Learning.
 I am currently researching the application of continual learning and few-shot learning on traffic prediction in graph-based scenarios. <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 One paper on spatio-temporal OOD learning has been accepted by KDD 2024!
+My first paper thanks to Bin!
 - *2023.04*: &nbsp;🎉🎉 A National-level Innovation Training Program, "Degree Theory Reasearch and its Applications in Equations", has completed!

 # 📖 Educations